valery1707/wercker-docs/content/learn/pipelines/available-pipelines.md

 The goal of the build pipeline is to get your application ready for deployment.
 This could mean compiling your app, running tests, linting and running integration tests with other services.
-While the build pipeline also produces a container, it’s useful to extract only the artefacts that you need for your the actual deployment of your application by copying them to the `$WERCKER_OUTPUT_DIR`.
+While the build pipeline also produces a container, it’s useful to extract only the artifacts that you need for the actual deployment of your application by copying them to the `$WERCKER_OUTPUT_DIR`.